Product Segmentation for Retail with Python

 III.
 Conclusion

-You are the Operational Director of a local Distribution Center (DC) that delivers 10 Hypermarkets.
+You are the Operational Director of a local Distribution Centre (DC) that delivers 10 Hypermarkets.

 • Preparation and delivery of replenishment orders from stores